 At this point you need to configure remote access.
 Otherwise the database will be accessible only through the web interface of the MongoDB Atlas site.
 From the screen below you must click on the “Add IP Address” button to begin the configuration.

 At this point a popup will open as shown in the figure below.
 You can enter the current IP address from which you are connected or set one or more addresses that are deemed safe.
-If you don’t want to restrict access based on IP address, a recommended choice for practicing with MongoDB or testing your applications, you can enter in the Access List Entry 0.0.0/0 field.
-This way anyone with the login credentials will be able to connect to your cluster.
+If you don’t want to restrict access based on IP address, a recommended choice for practicing with MongoDB or testing your applications, you can enter in the Access List Entry field the value 0.0.0.0/0.
+In this way anyone with the login credentials will be able to connect to your cluster.
 Finally, you can make this connection configuration temporary by making explicit the time for which it will be active.

 Now the cluster is configured to be used.
 If you see a message on a blue background at the top it means that the changes are being processed.
 Wait a few minutes until the message disappears to proceed with using the MongoDB installation.